tobiasritscher/ServerlessProjects/README.md

   | user  | password |
   |-------|----------|
   | admin | admin    |

+ ### Documentation:

+  Our frontend and the overview page (displays all feedbacks) is written in Python and deployed on Google Cloud Functions.
+  Our analytics page is written in Java and is also deployed on Google Cloud Functions.
+  We first intended to chose Amazon Web Services as the provider for the database but then we realised that it wasn't possible to get a free database with them.
+In the end we settled for a Firebase (Firestore) database since that was free and easy to use.
+  Since both GCF and Firebase are developed by Google we decided to make the analytics page in Java so that we have a polyglot application.

 ## [P03:](/Labs/Lab03)
 Our workflow manager is written in Python and can be found [here]().
 The dummy functions which are called by the manager are listed below: